-Isle of Wight Coast Path
+Isle of Wight Coast Path Guided Trail

 Code: FWLICPrint page

+Our easy grading system shows whether a region offer gentle strolls or more challenging routes to help you choose the right holiday for you.
 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
-There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
-Challenger holidays require a high level of fitness and stamina.
+There's no magic formula, but from our experience we grade our walks 1 to 5 (where 1 is easy and 5 hard).
+Our challenger holidays require a high level of fitness and stamina.

 - A circuit of the Isle of Wight coast

-- The dramatic chalk headlands of the Needles and Culver Cliff at opposite ends of the island
+- The dramatic chalk headlands of the Needles and Culver Cliff

 Freshwater Bay House has 48 bedrooms located in the main building and a cottage in the grounds.
 Many of the rooms have sea views, whilst others overlook the gardens and downs.